wonma/100-days-of-code/log.md

 **Thoughts**
 So proud that I could implemented this feature fully by my own trials and errors only with the help of online resources that I actively searched for.
 Gotta give myself some compliments!

+---

+### Day 63: December 27, Tuesday

+**Today's Progress**
+Day8 for React Portfolio Project.

+- Fixed styles for forms and cards to apply responsive layout.

+**Thoughts**
+Don't be afraid to not fully grasp all the CSS rules at once!

 <!--

 <!-- ### Day 1: June 27, Monday